geekcampsg/website/README.md

 Deploy to Github
 --
+View the deployed website at http://beta.geekcamp.sg

 1. Checkout `source` branch.
 2. Run `npm run build-hugo` to compile the assets to `public/`.
 It will also copy `CNAME` file over to the same folder.
 3. Then run `git subtree push --prefix public origin master` to push the contents in `public` to `master`

 __Note: There's no need to checkout `master` branch and commit directly to it.__

+Deploy to Netlify
+--
+View the deployed website at http://beta.geekcamp.sg

+Simply make a commit to the `source` branch.
+It will be autodeployed onto netlify.